AtouMaths/DiviTree/README.md

 ![](images/EP09164213_Tree_file.jpg)

-Below is the EP family tree of patent application **EP09164213**, available at EPO, where each of the four branches corresponds to a distinct simple family:
+Below is the EP family tree of patent application **EP09164213**, available at the EPO, where each of the four branches corresponds to a distinct simple family:

 ![](images/EP09164213_EP_only.jpg)